aws-samples/karpenter-blueprints/blueprints/dynamic-disk-ebs-volume/README.md

 > ***NOTE***: If you're not using Terraform, you need to get those values manually. `CLUSTER_NAME` is the name of your EKS cluster (not the ARN).
 Karpenter auto-generates the [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles) in your `EC2NodeClass` given the role that you specify in [spec.role](https://karpenter.sh/preview/concepts/nodeclasses/) with the placeholder `KARPENTER_NODE_IAM_ROLE_NAME`, which is a way to pass a single IAM role to the EC2 instance launched by the Karpenter `NodePool`.
 Typically, the instance profile name is the same as the IAM role (not the ARN).

 Now, make sure you're in this blueprint folder.

-Create the IAM policy required to modify volume size and attach it to the Karpenter node IAM role:
+The Karpenter node IAM role needs additional permissions to allow the bootstrap script to expand EBS volume sizes.
+Let's create an IAM policy with the required permissions and attach it to the Karpenter node IAM role:

 ```sh
 aws iam attach-role-policy --role-name $KARPENTER_NODE_IAM_ROLE_NAME --policy-arn $(aws iam create-policy --policy-name resizeEBSVolumePolicy --policy-document file://iam-policy.json --query 'Policy.Arn' --output text)